auth0/docs/articles/connections/apple-siwa/guides/add-siwa-to-web-app.md

   - customize-connections
   - add-idp
 ---
-# Add Sign In with Apple to Your Web App
+# Add Sign In with Apple to Web or Other Apps

 To set up and configure Sign In with Apple for your web app, you will do the following: